 Lake Atitlan Guatemala Villages San Juan

-San Juan is located next to the village of San Pedro and its population is primary Tz’utujil Maya.
-Tourism isn’t developed as much here as in other villages around lake as a result it provides for a more authentic Mayan culture experience.
-San Juan is known for their incredible weaving using natural dyed thread, the unique and colorful paintings, and some of the best coffee in the world.
+San Juan is located next to the village of San Pedro and its population is primarily Tz’utujil Maya.
+Tourism isn’t developed as much here as in other villages around the lake as a result it provides for a more authentic Mayan culture experience.
+San Juan is known for its incredible weaving using naturally dyed thread, unique and colorful paintings, and some of the best coffee in the world.

 Where to Stay in San Juan

 Hotel Pa Muelle is located on a hillside in San Juan La Laguna just up from the docks.
 The hotel is clean and well-maintained with gardens and views overlooking the mountains and volcanoes that surround it.
 It is a friendly and inviting hotel that provides comfortable accommodations, stunning views, nice amenities, and affordable prices.